zbchristian/BatteryMonitor/Readme.md

 Software
 ========
 The Arduino IDE is used for the code development.
-The [code](./BatteryMonitor_ADS1115/BatteryMonitor_ADS1115.ino) consists of a single file.
+Three different versions of the ESP32 firmware exist:
+- Utilize the internal ADC ([code](./BatteryMonitor_internal/BatteryMonitor_internal.ino))
+- Utilize an ADS1115 external ADC ([code](./BatteryMonitor_ADS1115/BatteryMonitor_ADS1115.ino))
+- UTilize an ADS1115 external ADC and reduce the power by going into the light sleep mode of the ESP32 The ([code](./BatteryMonitor_lowpower/BatteryMonitor_lowpower.ino))

 Requires packages
 -----------------